react-native-art/art/README.md

 > NOTE: ART was extracted from core `react-native` as a part of "[Lean Core](https://github.com/facebook/react-native/issues/23313)" effort.

-React Native library used for drawing vector graphics.
+React Native module that allows you to draw vector graphics

 # Getting started